GeneralKenobi72/RTOS-Project/README.md

-# LEDs example driver for Raspberry PI
+# LEDs Example Driver for Raspberry Pi

-Collage project for Real Time Operating Systems class.
-It consists of driver for LEDs and a test app, using the given driver.
+A collage project developed for the Real-Time Operating Systems class, this project contains a driver for LEDs and a test app utilizing the provided driver.

 ## The Driver

-Writing command brings one of three LEDs to one of three states: on, off, blinking.
+When a command is written, one of the three LEDs transitions to one of three states: on, off, or blinking.

+For example:

 ```
 echo "R1" > /dev/sem_driver
 ```

-brings Red LE diode to _on_ state.
-2 Other diodes are G(Green), and Y(Yellow).
+This command brings the Red LE diode to the _on_ state.
+The other diodes are denoted as G (Green) and Y (Yellow).

 States: 0 - _off_, 1 - _on_, 2 - _blinking_.
-LED blinking has 2 paramteres(T0 - _off time_, T1 - _on time_, both of type int, in milliseconds) that are passed to driver upon installing it, both default values are set to 250.
+LED blinking has 2 paramteres(T0 - _off time_, T1 - _on time_) both of type int, in milliseconds.
+These paramteres are passed to the driver during installation, with default values set to 250.

-Driver also handles one push-button in a way that counts how many times the button is pressed.
+Driver also manages a push-button, counting the number of times it is pressed.
 The counting stops when the counter reaches a maximum number, M (maximum number of presses).
 The value of M is also passed as a parameter during controller installation, with a default value of 15.

+To reset the push-button counter:

 ```
 echo "C" > /dev/sem_driver
 ```

-Sets push-button counter back to 0.

 ## Semaphore test app

-User space test app uses read and write commands, simulating a semaphore with following states:
+The user-space test app utilizes read and write commands, simulating a semaphore with the following states:

 1. Green on, others off.
 Duration - Ts1
 2. Green blinking, others off.
 Duration - Ts2